appsemble/appsemble/api/templates/forget.md

 ---
-subject: Confirm account registration
+subject: Forgot password
 ---

 <%= greeting %>,

-Someone has requested to resend the verification key for your account.
-Before you can use your account, we need to verify your email address.
+We heard you lost your password.

-Please follow the link below to verify your email address:
+You can use the following link to reset your password:
 <%= url %>

 **Didn’t request this email?**